Iravinota/myos/docs/02-versions.md

 - If we set B.TXT's 1, 2th bytes to 'PE', it will not print this wrong infomation.
 Out program will think this file is a PE file.
 You can test it.

 ![PE](img/2019-01-19-11-39-42.png)

+## MyOS v0.0.12

+Execute kernel.

+### Changes

+- After the PE file was loaded to virtual address 0xC000-0000 (physical address 0x10-0000), we will execute the file by checking it's [PE format](http://www.4hou.com/system/7782.html).